 The next statistical census of St. Louis was taken in the 1790s.
 However, there are substantiating records such as the Catholic church register, militia rolls of 1780, and Spanish Archives, including Livres Terrien (land books) and civil marriage contracts.
 All of these records were used in compiling the file of original settlers as well as the 1776 census of St. Louis.

-The community of Carondelet took a census in 1869, which is available at Missouri History Museum and in the History and Genealogy Department at St. Louis County Library Headquarters.
+The community of Carondelet took a census in 1869, which is available at Missouri History Museum and in the Emerson History and Genealogy Center at St. Louis County Library Clark Family Branch.

 St. Louis has valuable agricultural census records.
 The 1850 records show the numbers of improved and unimproved acres plus the value of farms and equipment.
 That census also has the value of livestock, horses, mules, milch cows, working oxen, etc.